 One frequently encounters great paradoxes when trying to use the brow system.
 Take the British bunch “Monty Python’s Flying Circus,” for example.
-Because the fellows come from Oxford/Cambridge backgrounds, who abused their education by featuring philosophers and historical figures featured prominently in their silly songs and sketches.
-The title alone is a little artsy-fartsy.
-Yet these subjects were treated with such irreverence as to be downright insulting, and in the end the shows were full of rude, crude, and obnoxious behavior.
-While the subjects and vocabulary gave a patina of class, at the end one realized one’s jaw was seriously agape.
+This artsy-fartsy title came from fellows with Oxford/Cambridge backgrounds, who abused their education by featuring philosophers and historical figures prominently in their silly songs and skits.
+Their distinguished professors were undoubtedly aghast when the Pythons treated these subjects with much irreverence.
+The shows were full of rude, crude, and obnoxious behavior.
+While the subjects and vocabulary used gave them a patina of class, at the end one realized one’s jaw was seriously agape.

 Another paradox: while highbrow aficionados are generally college-educated, comedy from college-aged practitioners is generally of the lowest order possible.
 Obscure references and modalities and references from a classical education may seem highbrow, but the trained eye sees through this in an instant as so much pretentious poppycock.

 As we delve into specific humor subspecies in later units, there will be more to say about where each lies in the “brow” scale.